Book a demo

 Business Analyst

-Similar to Data Scientists, Business Analysts also use SQL to pull and analyze their data, but generally on a smaller scale.
+Similar to Data Scientists, Business Analysts also use SQL for data analytics, but generally on a smaller scale.
 They typically stick to marketing data and similar fields to make data-driven decisions for an organization.

 Database Administrator (DBA)